-Tyler Grace, the fourth great-grandson of Lewis, and how he got so good at making wine.
+Tyler and Trevor Grace, the fourth great-grandsons of Lewis, and how they got so good at making wine.

 Tyler started with an Earth Science degree from Dartmouth, but, after a brief stint as a field geologist, he decided to go back to school to earn a degree in enology and viticulture from Fresno State.
 After graduation, he began a year of traveling and working around the world.
 From Heitz Cellars in Napa to Coonawarra, Australia, Tyler’s ‘endless harvest’ allowed him the opportunity to repeatedly work under seasoned winemakers during the most critical stage in a wine’s development.